-F-1 students can only drop below full-time enrollment with prior permission from their assigned Designated School Official (DSO).
-A reduced course load request must be submitted in writing and include a detailed justification for the course reduction and medical documentation (if necessary).
+F-1 students can only drop below full-time enrollment with prior permission from their assigned Designated School Official (DSO) and Academic Advisor.
+A reduced course load request must be submitted in UC Global.
+If requesting a medical reduced course load documentation must be provided.

 How do I transfer to another school?

 What do I do if I lose my passport?

 If your passport is lost/stolen there are several key reporting steps that must be completed.

 Step 1: You must file a police report for a lost or stolen passport.
 Make sure you make a copy of the report for your records and to present to your consulate office.

 Step 2: You must report that your passport has been lost/stolen to the Embassy or Consulate office that issued your visa.
 When you report the missing document, you want to list your full name, date of birth, place of birth, address in the US, and email address.
 You are also asked to state when and where it was lost/stolen.

 Step 3: You cannot replace the passport within the US.
 As a result, when you go home for a break period you will have to apply for a replacement visa.
 You must take all of the documentation referenced above with you when you apply.

 Please note that once you complete these steps, if you find your passport it will no longer be valid and you still have to replace the document.

 An I-901 is a fee that all F and M students and J exchange visitors must pay before the Department of State can issue a visa.
 Students pay this fee after receiving their Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” at FMJfee.com.